-Patina on leather is essentially the accumulation of all the life it has had.
-Hence, you will find the blend of scars, blemishes, exposure, abrasions, all comes together.
-However, the end result is absolutely stunning and can be seen as a light sheen that has a marble like finish or texture.
+The patina on leather is essentially the accumulation of all the life it has had.
+Hence, you will find the blend of scars, blemishes, exposure, and abrasions, all come together.
+However, the end result is absolutely stunning and can be seen as a light sheen that has a marble-like finish or texture.

-The color of the patina varies in different leathers; for example, it can transform to deep blues and greens the same way it can turn into a sandstone yellow, red or even white.
-The change of color is simply the reaction of mixing of metals and chemicals.
+The color of the patina varies in different leathers; for example, it can transform into deep blues and greens the same way it can turn into a sandstone yellow, red, or even white.
+The change of color is simply the reaction of the mixing of metals and chemicals.

 Although it’s best to avoid using chemicals and other processes to remove patina; considering how appreciated patina itself is.
 However, certain stains can instantly be removed using baby wipes.